 Does a New York Resale Certificate Expire?

-If selecting blanket certificate, the resale certificate does not expire.
+If selecting a blanket certificate, the resale certificate does not expire.

 Are sellers required to accept resale certificates?